 - Voted the Best School in Australia for Undergraduate Study in International Relations

-- Innovative courses that bring the cutting edge of research into the classrooms such as - Political Psychology, Human Rights & International Politics, and Global Media, War & Peace.
+- Innovative courses that bring the cutting edge of research into the classrooms such as - Political Psychology, and Global Media, War & Peace.

-- Courses that will give you the knowledge you will need to thrive in the job market such as - Principles of Research, Foreign Policies of the Great Powers, and Internship.
+- Courses that will give you the knowledge you will need to thrive in the job market such as - Principles of Research and the Internship course.

 The major in Public Policy is designed to help students come to grips with issues of modern governance in general, and with the institutions and processes of public policy in particular.
 Public policies give expression to the authoritative aims and actions of governments and agencies of the state.
 The making and implementing of public policy is the core function of the modern state.
 The main focus is on the political, institutional, economic, social and ideological forces that shape Australian governance and public policy.

 The major seeks to integrate significant problems of international political economics, foreign policy analysis, international security studies, international relations theory, international organisations and international law and ethics into a more unified analytical framework.

 Peace and conflict studies is assuming increasing importance both internationally and within nations as governments and non-government organisations struggle to find ways of resolving conflicts without recourse to violence.
 The objective of the Major in Peace and Conflict Studies and Extended Major Peace and Conflict Studies is to train students in the understanding of the causes of political conflict and the possibilities of finding peaceful solutions to them.
 This requires development of diagnostic tools for the analysis of social and political situations, an understanding of the evaluation of alternative courses of action and a capacity to incorporate and understand values within political analysis.
 Examples in question range from recent conflicts in East Timor to aboriginal reconciliation.